 The DLC accepts subsidies from Tribal ChildCare Development Fund (CCDF) Programs.
 The CCDF Program assists low income Native American families with the cost of paying for child care while at work, school or training.

 DLC offers breakfast, lunch, snack, dinner and evening snack.
 Cots are provided for children to sleep in the evenings while parent(s) are working.
-The facility opened April 1, 2011 providing the best quality services.
+Services at Downstream Learning Center have been provided since 2011.

 Progress and Accomplishments: